Spelling & Grammar

 The start of it all – Phonics

-Children learn to spell alongside learning to read, within the Little Wandle phonics lessons.
+In Reception and KS1, children learn to spell alongside learning to read, within the Little Wandle phonics lessons.
 This takes place in every lesson.
 Children are taught the strategy of saying the word they want to spell, segmenting the individual sounds they hear in the word onto their ‘segmenting fingers’ and then write down the letters that make the sounds to spell the words.
 A number of scaffolds support the children to learn this strategy, including grapheme mats.
 You can find the Reception grapheme mat here and the Year One here.

 The English language is challenging and a number of words have such unusual spelling that they are taught as ‘tricky words’.
 Some tricky words stop being tricky words once children have met that more unusual spelling pattern.
 You can find a list of the tricky words for each Reception here and Year One here.